benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag04.png)

-**R8 todo: delete:** An aggregation can only reference tags defined on its right.
+**R8 An aggregation can only reference tags defined on its top (in a previous filtering step) or on its right

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag08.png)